-- 12.1 Outer Porch: The outer porch has a stone flagged floor. - 12.2 Inner Porch: The inner porch has a stone flagged floor. - 12.3 Nave: The floor comprises a stone central aisle which is carpeted and the areas to each side under the pews are slightly raised and timber boarded. - 12.4 Chancel: The floor which is raised above the Nave floor by a single step, 3 this is finished in carpet on timber boards except the central section which is stone, and there is a further step up to the altar.
+- 12.1 Outer Porch: The outer porch has a stone flagged floor, in good condition. - 12.2 Inner Porch: The inner porch has a stone flagged floor, in good condition. - 12.3 Nave: The floor comprises a stone central aisle which is carpeted and 3 the areas to each side under the pews are slightly raised and timber boarded.
+A number of pews 3no. either side of the Nave have been removed to provide more flexible space at the west end of the Nave.
+The space is being used for meetings, coffee mornings and young Church members.
+The raised boarded floor in this area has been carpeted.
+Carpet steps have a tape applied to visually highlight their presence.
+If the carpeted areas are to remain as a permanent feature consideration should be given to installing preparatory contrasting nosings in lieu of the tape. - 12.4 Chancel: The floor which is raised above the Nave floor by a single step, 3 this is finished in carpet on timber boards except the central section which is stone, and there is a further step up to the altar.All elements are sound with the exceptions of the defects noted below:-

-All elements are sound with the exceptions of the defects noted below: - a) The floor under the choir pews (north side): previously an inspection of this area revealed an attack of rot although not as advanced or severe as was previously the case on the south side; this should be monitored - 12.5 Vestry: The floor is carpeted on timber boards.
-All of the elements 3 appear sound with the exception of the following items. - b) The floor demonstrates an excessive amount of 'give' or spring in the central area, since there is rot in parts of the adjacent Chancel floor this gives rise to some concern.
+- a) The floor under the choir pews (north side): previously an inspection of this area revealed an attack of rot although not as advanced or severe as was previously the case on the south side; this should be monitored - 12.5 Vestry: The floor is carpeted on timber boards.
+All of the elements 3 appear sound with the exception of the following items. - a) The floor demonstrates an excessive amount of 'give' or spring in the central area, since there is rot in parts of the adjacent Chancel floor this gives rise to some concern.